Position: Many generalization measures for deep learning are fragile: Introduction to the position statement

 Classical generalization theories—based on VC dimension, Rademacher complexity and related tools—have a long history in machine learning.
 They were developed with two intertwined aims: to furnish tight mathematical guarantees and to explain generalization.
 For deep networks the same aspiration has driven a profusion of bounds.
 While tight bounds have proven elusive, with some exceptions~\citep{dziugaite2017computing,prezortiz2020tighter,valleprez2020generalization,lotfi2022pacb}, the expectation has been that these measures can generate qualitative insight into the generalization behavior of deep neural networks (DNNs).
 These bounds have typically focused on weights after training, which is why they are sometimes called post-mortem bounds.
-Large-scale comparisons have compared the behavior of these measures, albeit often only at the sign level, e.g.\ does changing a setting produce the same a change in the underlying DNN and a generalization measure with the same sign~\citep{jiang2019fantastic,dziugaite2020in}.
+Large-scale comparisons have compared the behavior of these measures, albeit often only at the sign level, e.g.\ does changing a setting produce the same change in the underlying DNN and a generalization measure with the same sign~\citep{jiang2019fantastic,dziugaite2020in}.

-A notable property of DNNs is that to first order, their generalization performance is robust to modest changes in network size, hyperparameters, optimisers, or stopping criteria.
-This raises a natural question: are generalization measures themselves equally robust to such changes?
+A notable property of DNNs is that to first order, generalization performance is robust to modest changes in network size, hyperparameters, optimizers, or stopping criteria.
+This raises a natural question: do generalization measures share this robustness?
 If a generalization measure captures the basic underlying factors that drive DNN performance, one would expect it to exhibit a similar degree of robustness.
+The \textbf{main position} this paper argues for is that: \textbf{ Many of the post-mortem bounds studied in the literature are \textit{fragile}: small training tweaks that barely affect the underlying DNN performance can drastically change a measure’s behaviour.
+Investigators should carefully audit their generalization measures for fragility, using the kinds of tests we propose in this paper. }